Famine in Travancore during World War II

-Background
+Onset

-Travancore’s late 19th and early 20th-century economic transformation into a cash crop economy (tea, rubber, cardamom, coir) increased dependence on rice imports, primarily from Burma.
-The Japanese conquest of Burma in 1942 cut off Travancore’s main rice supply.
-Combined with wartime logistic constraints and inter-regional supply competition across British India, this precipitated severe shortages in Travancore.
+In the late 19th and early 20th-century, Travancore’s economy had transformed into a cash crop economy of commodities such as tea, rubber, cardamom, and coir.
+These replaced local subsistence rice cultivation, and increased dependence on rice imports via Indian seaports, primarily from Burma.
+The Japanese conquest of Burma in 1942 cut off Travancore’s main rice supply, and redirected demand to Indian mainland producers.